Senior Center in Redmond, Wash. earns first ever recognition for innovations in wood

 1. The project achieved full disclosure related to wood sourcing, tracing wood from the building back to the forest in tandem with documenting mill level log sourcing data.

-2. The project verified that the forestry contributed to improved landscape resilience and climate values.
+2. The project verified that the forestry contributed to improved landscape resilience and forest health.

 For the Redmond Center, wood for Mass Plywood Panels was sourced through Freres Lumber, from Bureau of Land Management forestland in Oregon’s Willamette Valley.
 Currently, building lumber is usually not traced to its source.
 But Sustainable Northwest, Opsis, and Freres traced and verified the source of the lumber for the Mass Plywood Panels used in the Redmond Center, which is an advancement in traceability that opens the door to recognize and reward forest stewardship in all its forms, regardless of whether landowners take part in certification – including federal agencies practicing ecological forestry and Tribes whose stewardship often reflects unique Traditional Ecological Knowledge.